Building an Arduino Digital Multimeter Shield

 Every electronics device that makes any measurement has a volt and/or ammeter at its heart.
 Building my own is a good way to learn more about how those devices work.

-Electrical Design
+The Electrical Design

 The core of function of a DMM is the analog to digital converter (ADC), which converts the analog signal into digital information.
-ADCs have limited input ranges (0-5VDC for the Arduino built in one, others are ~0-6VDC or similarly small ranges).
+ADCs have limited input ranges (0-5VDC for the Arduino built-in one, others are ~0-6VDC or similarly small ranges).
 The analog measurement circuits will compress their entire range of measurement values into this overall range.
 Because the overall range is fixed, the way you get more precise measurements is a function of your ADC’s degrees of gradation.

 Most Arduinos have 10-bit ADCs with a 0-5VDC input range, meaning that the ADC can resolve differences of ~0.005VDC (10 bits = 1023 different levels, 5VDC / 1023 = 0.0049VDC).
 This would be fine for many applications but not a DMM.

 I ended up using an ADS1115 ADC.
 It can do up to 16-bits, although in most configurations (including mine) it is 15-bits.
 The ADS1115 has different input ranges.
 At the largest range (0-6.144vdc), the smallest resolvable difference with 15-bits is ~0.0001875VDC (15 bits = 32768 levels, 6.144VDC / 32768 = 0.0001875).
 That is 32 times more sensitive than the Arduino and as precise as I can reasonably get.
-(Getting finer measurements that are reliably accurate would require far more care with regard to noise than this project calls for.)
+The ADS1115 also has a built in amplifier for smaller ranges that can be changed on the fly through programming.
+I use it down to the +/- 1.024vdc setting, which gives me 0.03125mV (0.00003125V)per step.

-Here I designed a circuit that can be switched (via X1 in the schematic, and via a relay in the current version) between constant current mode (with the unknown resistor in parallel with about 330 ohm resistance to ground, and a constant voltage mode (with a 22k resistance added in series before the unknown resistor).
+Here I designed a circuit that can be switched (via X1 in the schematic, and via a MOSFET in the current version) between constant current mode (with the unknown resistor in parallel with about 330 ohm resistance to ground, and a constant voltage mode (with a 22k resistance added in series before the unknown resistor).
 The overall voltage is clamped at ~5.7vdc via a Zener diode.

-The voltage / current source I1 is an LM317 regulator set for 20mA constant current.
+The voltage / current source I1 is an LM317 regulator set for 20mA constant current

 Constant Current (Low Resistance) Mode: